jimdis/1dv610-L3/docs/TestCases5-7.md

 - The text "Logged in", is shown.
 - A link "Go to message board" is shown.
-- A table of messages with columns "Message" and "Edit" is shown.
+- A table of messages with columns "Date", "Message", "Edit" and "Delete" is shown.
 - The message posted in TC 5.9 is shown.

 ---